-Flexible courses that are part of one line, and which have been passed, cannot be retaken on the other lines.
-With transfer to a new line, examination attempts that have been taken are transferred to corresponding courses
+Flexible courses that have been passed on a line cannot be retaken on the other lines.
+When transferring to a new line used examination attempts are transferred to similar courses.

 4.3.4 Compulsory courses and elective courses

 The compulsory course elements of the programme amount to 120 ECTS points and reflect that the central subject of the programme is business economics.
 The compulsory constituent course elements consist of core courses and flexible courses totalling 120 ECTS points.